dev-paulgdavis/pangea/README.md

 # News Project Django Settings

-This project contains the Django settings for a news project.
-It was generated using `django-admin startproject` with Django 4.2.4.
+This project contains the Django settings for a Django project allowing you to use Pangea as a vault for your passwords and API keys.
 ## Dependencies

 Before running this project, make sure you have the following dependencies installed: